The Importance of G.I. Joe Accessories for Collectors

 🚗 Vehicle Parts

-Many accessories belong to vehicles rather than figures:
+Many accessories belong to vehicles rather than figures.
+These parts can include:

 Gun turrets